gren-lang/book/src/syntax/modules.md

 # Modules

-Every file containing Gren source code, is considered a module.
+Every file containing Gren source code is considered a module.

 A module is required to start with a module header, which at minimum defines the fully qualified module name and a list of exposed definitions.
 Being exposed means that the definition can be referenced by other modules.